TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

    Any identifier will still work, using these naming conventions is not enforced.
-In fact, it is not recommended to change already existing wizard identiers, as the information, that the wizard ran is stored using the identifier in the `sys_registry` table and this information would then be lost.
+In fact, it is not recommended to change already existing wizard identiers, as the information, that the wizard ran is stored using the identifier in the :sql:`sys_registry` table and this information would then be lost.

 Some examples: